• Skip to main content

 View Indexed Video by VideoKen

-Abstract: Beyond automating productivity and supporting decision making, Artificial Intelligence can also be designed to help people to flourish and grow.
-As people across ages and stages begin to live with AI in the home, we have the opportunity to develop autonomous machines that can support a diversity people as emotionally intelligent and capable allies.
+Abstract: Beyond automating productivity and supporting decision-making, Artificial Intelligence can also be designed to help people to flourish and grow.
+As people across ages and stages begin to live with AI in the home, we have the opportunity to develop autonomous machines that can support a diversity of people as emotionally intelligent and capable allies.
 This is particularly poignant as societies struggle to meet the growing demands of aging, chronic disease management, mood disorders, and lifelong learning.
 This gives rise to important challenges and opportunities for how to design, deploy and evaluate the long-term impact of socially and emotionally intelligent machines in the real world to help people learn, thrive and emotionally connect.
 This requires a tightly interwoven approach at the intersection of design, human social psychology, ethics, and AI.
-We have the opportunity to develop AI that places human growth and wellbeing at the center to benefit everyone in personally meaningful and uplifting ways.
+We have the opportunity to develop AI that places human growth and well-being at the center to benefit everyone in personally meaningful and uplifting ways.

 Cynthia Breazeal is an Associate Professor at the MIT Media Lab, where she founded and directs the Personal Robots Group.
 She is Associate Director of Strategic Initiatives for the MIT Quest for Intelligence.
-She is recognized as a pioneer in the field of social robotics and human-robot interaction that seamlessly integrates AI, Robotics, Psychology and Design.
+She is recognized as a pioneer in the field of social robotics and human-robot interaction that seamlessly integrates AI, Robotics, Psychology, and Design.
 Her research focuses on the design and real-world impact of personalized and emotionally engaging personified AI technologies that promote personal growth and flourishing.
-She is author of the book ‘Designing Sociable Robots.’
+She is the author of the book ‘Designing Sociable Robots.’
 She has spoken at prestigious venues such as TED, CES, SXSW, the World Economic Forum, and the United Nations on topics related to AI, innovation, and society.
-She is a recipient of awards by the National Academy of Engineering as well as the National Design Awards.
+She is a recipient of awards from the National Academy of Engineering as well as the National Design Awards.
 She has received Technology Review’s TR100/35 Award and the George R. Stibitz Computer & Communications Pioneer Award.
-Her robots have been recognized by TIME magazine’s Best Inventions in 2008 and in 2017 where Jibo was featured on the cover.
+Her robots have been recognized by TIME magazine’s Best Inventions in 2008 and in 2017, where Jibo was featured on the cover.

 Ashok Goel